OpenConext/OpenConext-deploy/roles/mongo/README.md

 # Todo
 - [ ] Add the possibility for adding and removing cluster members
 - [ ] Add the possibility for a standalone mongo server
+- [ ] TASK [mongo : Set fact for arbiter index number] throws an error in check mode when no limit is used